1bcrona/deliver.com/README.md

 # DeliverCom

 DeliverCom is designed to be an example of delivery system.
-Developed with standards of hexagonal architecture.
+Developed according to standards of hexagonal architecture.

 ## Prerequities
    - ##### Docker(https://www.docker.com/get-started)